anirudhp-ops/Equal-Access-Robotics/README.md

 > **Service discontinued:** Equal Access Robotics is no longer operating.
 This repository is preserved as an archive of the organization and its platform.

-Equal Access Robotics was a nonprofit service teaching STEM to underprivileged children.
-It served more than 1,000 students with the support of 40+ tutors across 16 countries.

 ## What is included